 Step 2 – Subtract deductions to work out net sales

-Deductions are costs of selling that go to other parties, before you subtract your own costs.
+Deductions are costs of selling which go to other parties, before you subtract your own costs.

 If you sell via a retailer, it’s often called the retailer margin.
 But when you sell direct, it works differently.

-In this case, we needed to pay a 10% sales tax rate.
-That’s money you pay the government on everything you sell.
+In this case, we had to pay a 10% sales tax rate.
+Money paid to the government on what you sell.

 (see our online store business model guide for more on these).

-So, in this case, as we generated more sales, we assumed in months 6 to 12, we could reduce the selling fees to 3%, so the total deductions drop from 14% to 13%.
+However, we assumed once sales took off, we’d get a better deal on the fees.
+Payment gateways often offer volume discounts, for example.
+The more orders you put through them, the smaller the percentage they take per order.
+In this case, as sales increased, we assumed in months 6 to 12, we could reduce the selling fees to 3%, so the total deductions drop from 14% to 13%.
 Still that 10% sales tax (no volume discount or negotiation on that), but a better payment selling fee percentage.

 Step 3 – Cost of Goods, Warehousing and Delivery